uoxou-moe/uoxou-arcanum/docs/CONTRIBUTE.md

 ## Branch Purposes

-- `main`: Stable branch containing production-ready code.
+- `{minecraft version}/main`: Stable branch containing production-ready code.
 All completed work is eventually merged here.
-- `{minecraft version}-feat/*`: For developing new features.
+- `{minecraft version}/feat/*`: For developing new features.
 Create a `{minecraft version}-feat/` branch for each independent feature.
-- `{minecraft version}-bugfix/*`: For addressing non-critical bugs.
+- `{minecraft version}/bugfix/*`: For addressing non-critical bugs.
 Use when fixing issues found during development or testing.
-- `{minecraft version}-hotfix/*`: For urgent fixes to production releases.
+- `{minecraft version}/hotfix/*`: For urgent fixes to production releases.
 Use only when a critical issue in `main` must be resolved immediately.
-- `{minecraft version}-release`: For preparing a new production release.
+- `{minecraft version}/release`: For preparing a new production release.
 Use to finalize features and bug fixes before merging to `main`.

 ## When to Create Branches